nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">

 **:warning: Calendar Limitations**<br>
-* Currently, the calendar does not support displaying of schedules that extend over multiple days.
 * Schedules with very short duration may not be displayed correctly (the schedule's index, status and time will not be visible).
 * Using any other commands will hide the calendar view.
 Use the `show` command to view calendar again.